Home / Blog /

 Surprise employees with a company-wide paid day off.

 Employees are asking for a break.
-In fact, in a Paychex/Future Workforce study, 35% of respondents cited additional time off as the number one action that would improve their well-being.
-If your organization and industry allow, try offering employees a surprise company-wide day off.
+In fact, in an AbsenceSoft 2024 Leave and Workplace Accommodations Report, employee leave requests have risen for the second year in a row, with mental health challenges being the main reason employees gave for requesting leave.
+If your organization and industry allow, try offering employees a surprise company-wide day off to focus on their mental health.
 Encourage people to stay away from work and resist the urge to check emails during the break.

 Send out self-care kits.